guluc3m/zoe-java/README.md

 # zoe-java
-Java library for Zoe
+Java library for Zoe using RABBIT-MQ (Deprecated)

 Dependencies:
 - AMQP Client (and its dependencies)
 - org.json

-Possible improvements:
-- Agents could be marked with annotations instead of by implementing an Interface
-- Add functionality to prioritize nested intents with special characters